pavlin-policar/openTSNE/docs/source/examples/03/03_preserving_global_structure.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The first, easy improvement we can get is to “inject” some global
 structure into the initialization.
-The intialization dictates which
+The initialization dictates which
 regions points will appear in, so adding any global structure to the
-initilization can help.
+initialization can help.

 Note that this is the default in this implementation and the parameter
 can be omitted.